Recovery of an MMO Junkie

 Recovery of an MMO Junkie (ネト充のススメ, Netojū no Susume) is a Japanese manga series by Rin Kokuyō released as a webtoon on the Comico app.
 An anime television series adaptation directed by Kazuyoshi Yaginuma and animated by Signal.MD aired from October to December 2017.

-In June 2018, Comico ended the manga due to Kokuyō's failing health.
-Prior to this, Recovery of an MMO Junkie had been on a hiatus since 2015.

 Plot

 Moriko Morioka is a 30-year-old successful career woman who decides to quit her taxing corporate job and become an elite NEET and find a more fulfilling life.
-She joins an online MMORPG Fruits de Mer and creates a male character named Hayashi as her avatar.
-In the game, Hayashi meets another character Lily, a high-level player who helps him learn the game.
+She joins Fruits de Mer, an MMORPG, and creates a male character named Hayashi as her avatar.
+In the game, Hayashi meets another character, Lily, a high-level player who helps him learn the game.
 Hayashi and Lily become close friends and he joins her guild, @HomeParty.
 Meanwhile, in the real world, Moriko has a chance encounter with a handsome elite company employee, Yuta Sakurai, who may have ties with her online life.